1916 Auckland Rugby League season: Second grade standings

+Ōtāhuhu won the championship around 12 August, which was round 12.
+A knockout competition was played late in the season which Ponsonby won.
+Māngere Rangers withdrew after 2 rounds with neither of their results to that point reported.
+It is likely that they defaulted both matches with the standing rule that 2 consecutive defaults meant a team forfeited the right to compete thereafter, therefore they have not been included in the standings.

 Third grade standings

-Ponsonby withdrew after round 1 with their result not reported.
-Richmond B withdrew after 7 rounds, while Riverhead withdrew after 11 rounds.
+Ponsonby withdrew after round 1 with their result not reported and have therefore not been included in the standings.
+Richmond B withdrew after 7 rounds, while Riverhead withdrew after 11 rounds after having defaulted 3 matches including 2 in a row which meant an automatic removal from competition.
 City Rovers won the championship however 22 results were not reported so their record would obviously have been better than Newton Ranger's.
 The Newton Rangers end of season function mentioned that Newton had indeed finished runners up.